Mr. Mulliner: Stories

 The Mulliner stories all employ an unusual structure.
 At the beginning of each story, an unnamed first-person narrator sets the scene at the Angler's Rest pub, describing the conversation at the bar-parlour.
 This will lead to Mr. Mulliner entering the conversation, generally elaborating on the conversational theme, and remarking that it reminds him of a story involving a relative.
 Then, no more than a page or two into the story, Mr. Mulliner effectively takes over the narration of the tale, describing the events that befell the relative in question.
 In the earlier stories, the unnamed first-person narrator returns very briefly to close out the tale back at the Angler's Rest—in later stories, the story ends when Mr. Mulliner has concluded it.

 Mr. Mulliner himself is rarely a character in the tales he tells.
 An exception is the story "George and Alfred", in which Mr. Mulliner tries to help out one of his nephews who has been accused of a crime.
 In this story, we learn that Mr. Mulliner is a friend of Hollywood studio head Jacob Z. Schnellenhamer, and that he has stayed on Schnellenhamer's yacht while it was cruising the Mediterranean.
 We also learn that Mr. Mulliner's first name, whatever it may be, is not George.

-Little else is revealed of Mulliner's character beyond his large family, his choice of beverage, and his hobby of fishing (which he mentions in one story replaced his earlier hobby of golf).
+Little else is revealed of Mulliner's character beyond his large family (although we never learn if Mr. Mulliner himself ever married or had children), his choice of beverage, and his hobby of fishing (which he mentions in one story replaced his earlier hobby of golf).
 Nevertheless, Mulliner narrates forty-three short stories.
 Many are collected in the three books, containing nine stories each, which bear his name: